-Low level Horde players should take a portal or zeppelin to Undercity, then a flight to Galen’s Fall.
+Low level Horde players should take the Orgrimmar portal or mage portal to Undercity, then a flight to Galen’s Fall.
 The Syndicate grinding areas are east and southeast of Galen’s Fall.

 A brief trip to the Badlands will allow you to complete a few quests for Steamwheedle Cartel reputation.